Arcanorum/rogueworld/README.md

 Which will get the rest of the files (as defined in package.json) from NPM and add them to the node_modules folder which it should also create.

+### Building and running
+To start the server, run `node index` in a command line terminal.

 ## *I want to add a...*
 Features are divided into two rough categories: